smancke/guble/README.md

 #### Send
-Publis a message for a topic
+Publish a message for a topic
 ```
     send <path>\n
     [<header>\n]..